 When I arrived, she was tidying up the magazines on the coffee table.
 Instead of working in her own office, my mom worked in the reception area outside of her bosses big office.
 Oh, I got it now.
+My mother was the assistant.
 Maybe foreign service work isn’t so great after all.
 I was 12 years old.

 She told me how she had sacrificed her dream of becoming a biologist by foregoing a graduate scholarship from Duke University to marry my father.
-She still had what most would call a great adventure.
+She still had what most would call a great adventure, working around the world.
 But I knew deep down she will always wonder what could have been.

 If my mother was going to give up her professional dreams for her children, I damn well wasn’t going to disappoint her!

 Working in the financial services industry from 1999-2012 always made me paranoid about losing my job.
 The industry is highly cyclical, which means during down cycles, there are always multiple rounds of layoffs.
 Without a job, I would feel like a failure.
 And without a steady paycheck, I wouldn’t be able to pay my mortgage on time.

 The fear of being one of the thousands of people let go during the dotcom bust and the 2008 – 2009 financial crisis led me to work extra long hours.
 I needed to add as much value as possible to my firm.
 There was a lot of misery getting into the office by 5:30 am and getting berated by clients.